hmm34/fraud/README.md

 #### `correlation_coefficient(I firstA, I lastA, I firstB, I lastB, T id)`

+Calculates the <a href="http://en.wikipedia.org/wiki/Pearson_product-moment_correlation_coefficient">
-Calculates the correlation coefficient between the two sequences, a and b.
+correlation coefficient</a> between the two sequences, a and b.
 Both a and b must be the same type: containers which are each partially ordered and hold some numerical values.
 The return type is the iterator value type, and is a number between -1.0 and +1.0.
 A -1 value